dbcook/openrocket-database/README.md

 At some time a number of years ago (check date), Apogee Components was sold to Tim van Milligan of Colorado, who turned it into a general retail outlet for various rocket companies including Estes, Quest, LOC, and others.
-It is still named Apogee Components (website as of August 2018).
+It is still officially named Apogee Components (website as of August 2018).

 Apogee now mostly sells parts OEM'd from other vendors.
 Their website is notable for having a lot of tabular dimension and mass data that seems to have been obtained from actual measurement of parts.
 Their site is in